perrupa/lorien/src/pages/rediscover-you.md

 header_img: 'images/over-shoulder-look.jpg'
 ---

+Our lives are a projection of our emotional state.
+We react to situations and circumstances based on this emotional state, based on our past experiences.

+Depending on the experiences you’ve had this can leave you with empowering or disempowering beliefs, that can be broken down into 5 layers.

+1. Behavior
+2. The Story
+3. Emotion
+4. The Belief
+5. The Original Incident

+Rediscover You was designed to help you break down the disempowering layers to help you find the root cause of these beliefs, and how they came to be.
+From there I can help you rebuild that story so that you can break through your patterns and move forward with a new and empowering belief system.

+Example – Suffering from low self-esteem?
+Together we can find the root cause of this behavior and build it up into a place of self-empowerment and self-love.

+#### Are you ready?

 Ready to strengthen your self trust and get attuned with your intuition?

 The greatest journey always begins with you.